A country’s leadership problems could also be described as a parenting problem. Here’s why I say this …

-Many years ago, I was a guest on Tim Modise’s radio talk show on 702.
-We were discussing my book on fatherhood, What Nobody Tells a New Father, and the challenges and issues that fathers have to deal with.
+Many years ago, I was a guest on veteran broadcaster Tim Modise’s radio talk show on 702.
+We were discussing my book on fatherhood, What Nobody Tells a New Father, and the challenges and issues that parents have to deal with.

-During our conversation, a woman from Lenasia phoned in and the call was duly put through to us.
+During our conversation, a woman from Lenasia, a suburb to the south of Johannesburg, phoned in and the call was duly put through to us.

-After the quick pleasantries, Tim asked her to tell us why she had called in.
+After a few quick pleasantries, Tim asked her the reason for her call.
 She said that her husband had run his own business for many years and, for all his working career, had carefully put money aside each month so that, when he retired, they would have more than enough money to live on.
-Sadly, she said, her husband had unexpectedly passed away and ever since his death, her eldest son had been spending all this money that her husband had worked so hard to set aside “like there was no tomorrow”.
+Sadly, she said, her husband had unexpectedly passed away and ever since his death, her eldest son had been spending all this money that her husband had worked so hard to set aside “like there’s no tomorrow” (her exact words).

 “What can I do?” she asked, her voice raw with distress.

 I looked at Tim.
 He looked at me and then ever so smartly he leaned back in his chair and flipped it my way.
 “What do you think she should do, Alan?” he asked.

 “How old is your son?”
 I asked the desperate-sounding mother, trying to get some context.